 The difference between the height of your heel and the ball of your foot when standing in a shoe is important for a variety of reasons, including that it helps keep you from altering your stride.
 You want a shoe that feels comfortable throughout your stride and reduces stress on any weak parts of your foot.

 - The saddle

 A running shoe’s saddle is part of the shoe’s upper and helps holds it securely to the foot (along with the shoe’s laces).
 Evolving technology has led to developments of eyelets, lacing systems, and overlays that mold the saddle close to any runner’s foot shape.
-The saddle should be secure on your foot with no slippage at every point of your stride.
+The saddle should be secure on your foot with no slippage at any point of your stride.

 - The sock liner

 A sock liner is a pad of foam inside the shoe that’s removable and designed to cushion the bottom of your foot’s contours.
 It provides much of the shoe’s arch support.
-Note: Soft isn’t always better when it comes to a shoe’s sock liner because the foot provides some of the support and cushioning on its own.
+Note: soft isn’t always better when it comes to a shoe’s sock liner, because the foot provides some of the support and cushioning on its own.

 Another important component of finding the right fit is always to have your feet measured before you buy and then making sure to try the shoe on.
 Sizing may differ from brand to brand.

 2. Buy your shoes at a specialty running store

 It makes sense: you should buy your running shoes at a runner’s store.
 But many people prefer the convenience of shopping in department stores that carry running shoes.
 We’re not bashing department store shopping, but you’re more apt to find a shoe you like and that properly fits if you shop in a specialty running store with knowledgeable salespeople.